backend-development/backend-development-textbook/source/rails_view_and_controller.md

 Actually the Parameter came in through two separate channels: the data for the user came through the body of the HTTP request, the `id` came in as part of the URL.
-Observe the URI Pattern in the output of `rake routes`:
+Observe the URI Pattern in the output of `rails routes`:

 ```
           Prefix Verb     URI Pattern                        Controller#Action